swyxio/brain/A - Writing/The Investment Case for Temporal.md

 - [Sourcegraph raised 125m on $2.6b](https://techcrunch.com/2021/07/13/sourcegraph-raises-125m-series-d-on-2-6b-valuation-for-universal-code-search-tool/)
 - [Airbyte raised 150m on $1.5b](https://airbyte.com/blog/a-150m-series-b-to-power-the-movement-of-data)

+Note that Enterprise Tech valuations have come down a lot in the past 6 months, but let's assume a long time horizon where +/- 6 months doesn't matter.

 ### Unicorn by Growth

 Making a unicorn value based on *fundamentals* is a good deal harder.
+Let's just say exit price/sales multiples for enterprise software is at 20-40x (optimistic - the [IVP SaaS Valuation Handbook]([https://www.ivp.com/saas-fundraising-handbook/](https://www.ivp.com/saas-fundraising-handbook/ "https://www.ivp.com/saas-fundraising-handbook/")) makes the range at 11x-19x for more mature companies - thanks to [Dan Croak](https://twitter.com/croaky) for pointing this out).

-Let's just say exit price/sales multiples for enterprise software is at 20-40x.
-So Temporal would have to bring in $50m in revenue (with say 30-40% growth) for $1.5b valuation to make sense as a standalone public company.
+Let's say Temporal would have to bring in $50m in revenue (with say 70-100% growth) for $1.5b valuation to make sense as a standalone public company.
 It does not make that today, no unicorn does.
-But growth is a good deal higher.
-What’s a fair price for $5m revenue growing the classic “triple triple double double” for example?
-Thats the sort of handicapping you have to do in startup investing.
+But growth is expected to be a good deal higher and longer than public comparables, and there's a lot of money crowding into the "obvious" winners. **What’s a fair price for $X revenue that you think will probably grow the classic “triple triple double double”** for example?
+Thats the sort of handicapping you have to do in top tier startup investing.

-However one thing I can say here is to collate public statements on the *viral expansion* of Temporal:
+I can't say more here, but I can collate public statements on the *viral expansion* of Temporal:

 - At Uber, Cadence grew from 0 to >100 usecases within 3 years.
 - Also while [at Uber](https://docs.temporal.io/blog/oss-startups-podcast), Cadence got adoption at HashiCorp, Coinbase, DoorDash, Box, Checkr on the back of [minimal (but effective) marketing](https://www.youtube.com/watch?v=BJwFxqdSx4Y)
-- Temporal open source has disclosed [25% MoM growth](https://www.theregister.com/2022/02/16/temporal_103m_funding/) (which annualizes to about [14x in 1 yr](https://twitter.com/BogieBalkansky/status/1494025245279195136) ) in active clusters
+- Temporal open source has disclosed [25% MoM growth](https://www.theregister.com/2022/02/16/temporal_103m_funding/) (which annualizes to about [14x in 1 yr](https://twitter.com/BogieBalkansky/status/1494025245279195136) ) in active clusters (measured by server pings)
 - [Datadog reported](https://docs.temporal.io/blog/how-datadog-ensures-database-reliability-with-temporal/) usage "expanded to more than 100 users across dozens of teams within just one year" now running [3 million workflows per month](https://youtu.be/Hz7ZZzafBoE?t=100)
-- [Netflix reported](https://youtu.be/LliBP7YMGyA?t=197) running 500k workflows a *day* in Oct 2021 and projected 1m a day by end 2021
+- [Netflix reported](https://youtu.be/LliBP7YMGyA?t=197) running 500k workflows a *day* in Oct 2021 and projected 1m a day by end 2021 (Netflix also uses Conductor, now being commercialized as [Orkes](https://twitter.com/orkesio))
 - [Stripe hasn't disclosed](https://www.youtube.com/watch?v=Crkcr1S-NSc) any numbers, but have posted [a second job for their Workflow Engine team](https://stripe.com/jobs/listing/infrastructure-engineer-developer-productivity-workflow-engine/2964407) this year.

-The natural position of Temporal as a primary tool for the rising [Platform Engineer](https://twitter.com/danielbryantuk/status/1494614250567966732) to provide a scalable stateful reliability primitive (bundling queues, databases, timers, gateways, encryption etc.) means that the biggest cost of adoption is paid by the first production user.
-Every subsequent user after that has a much lower cost to adopt Temporal, because most of the deployment and integration niggles have been worked out.
-And once the code has been run and is running reliably, the long running and repetitive nature of this workload means there is very little incentive to churn.
+The natural position of Temporal as a primary tool for the rising [Platform Engineer](https://twitter.com/danielbryantuk/status/1494614250567966732) to provide a scalable stateful reliability primitive (bundling queues, databases, timers, gateways, encryption etc.) means that **the biggest cost of adoption is paid by the first production user**.
+Every subsequent user after that has a much lower cost to adopt Temporal, because most of the deployment and integration niggles have been worked out (more on this *internal network effect* below).
+And once the code has been run and is running reliably, the long running and extremely repetitive nature of this workload means there is very little incentive to churn.

-At minimum this should mean that user acquisition/organic growth should be strong for many years, and in terms of monetization you could see Net Revenue Retention north of 200% in the first few years of implementation, which is world-beating ([110% is good, 130% is great](https://www.lennysnewsletter.com/p/what-is-good-retention-issue-29?utm_source=url), Snowflake is 160-180%, though these numbers are for more mature companies).
+At minimum this should mean that user acquisition/organic growth should be strong for many years, and in terms of monetization you could see **Net Revenue Retention north of 200%** in the first few years of implementation, which is world-beating ([110% is good, 130% is great](https://www.lennysnewsletter.com/p/what-is-good-retention-issue-29?utm_source=url), Snowflake is 160-180%, though these numbers are for more mature companies).

 ## Why Temporal will be worth 10b